rpidanny/darwin/docs/faq.md

    A list of available models can be found [here](https://ollama.com/library).

+   > Note: You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.

 3. Configure Darwin with the Ollama server's endpoint URL (typically `http://localhost:11434` unless Ollama is deployed to a remote server) and the model name _(the model from Step 2)_:

    ```bash